Average Inventory

 Practical Example

-The owner of a local supermarket wants to see if the average inventory of the first semester in 2019 is consistent with the average inventory calculated for the first quarter of the year.
+The owner of a local supermarket wants to know whether the average inventory for the first semester of 2019 is consistent with the average inventory calculated for the first quarter of the year.
 The average inventory for the first quarter was $10,000.
 It means that, on average, the value stored in the supermarket warehouse in January 2019 was $10,000.
 The same value applied for February 2019 and March 2019.

 If we want to calculate the average inventory for the first semester, we need the month-end inventory for April, May, and June 2019.
 The warehouse manager registered the following value: